zhenweishi/MISA/README.md

 ```
 #### 3. Pre-segmentation of subregions

-MISA follows a two-step subregion segmentation strategy, that is, pre-segmentation and fine subregion partition.
+MISAToolkit follows a two-step subregion segmentation strategy, that is, pre-segmentation and fine subregion partition.
 In the pre-segmentation step, it splits the whole ROI in pieces by taking into account image properties itself, of which the number depends on the surface/volume of the ROI.
-To preserve enough information for feature extraction later, MISA suggests not to split the individual pre-segments too small.
+To preserve enough information for feature extraction later, MISAToolkit suggests not to split the individual pre-segments too small.
 Some examples with pre-segmented subregion  maps are shown as follows.

 ```sh
 extract_main(image_path, mask_path, sv_path, out_path, mode, kernel)